ng-/ng.seed/readme.md

 - You want to have simple environmental settings & run on all your server's cores

 ## getting started
-ng.seed assumes that you have node & npm installed.
+ng.seed assumes that you have node installed.
 If you don't, then [go here](https://gist.github.com/isaacs/579814) or do the following:

-INSTALL:
+ON INSTALL:
 ```shell
 # download nave, a node version management tool
 wget http://github.com/isaacs/nave/raw/master/nave.sh